VRConservation/geosp/chapters/05_python.md

 Before running the code cells, ensure Leafmap is installed in your environment.
 For a quick starter guide on how to do this, see the Miniconda/Anaconda section of the FOSS4G workshop.

 ## Resources
 - [Geemap](https://geemap.org/) has a webpage, book, tutorials, API, and much more to support this excellent Python package.
 - [Leafmap](https://leafmap.org/) is a Python package for geospatial analysis in a Jupyter environment.
 It has superb documentation, tutorials, and ease of use.
 - [Open Geospatial Solutions](https://github.com/opengeos) hosts many open-source geospatial software projects and datasets.
 [Spatial Thoughts](https://spatialthoughts.com), run by Ujaval Gandhi, offers a free course called [Python Foundation for Spatial Analysis](https://courses.spatialthoughts.com/python-foundation.html).
 The site also offers many other free and paid courses and tutorials for geospatial analysis.
 - [Geocomputation with Python](https://py.geocompx.org/) is an open source book inspired by the FOSS4G movement.
 - [RiverREM](https://github.com/OpenTopography/RiverREM).
 A super cool Python package for automatically generating river relative elevation model (REM).
-[lonboard](https://developmentseed.org/blog/2023-10-23-lonboard).
+- [lonboard](https://developmentseed.org/blog/2023-10-23-lonboard).
 Python library for fast geospatial vector data visualization.
-[Python for Ecologist](https://datacarpentry.org/python-ecology-lesson/#required-packages-miniconda).
+- [Python for Ecologists](https://datacarpentry.org/python-ecology-lesson).
 The Datacarpentry.org tutorial focused on data analysis and visualization using Python and Jupyter notebooks.
 This is more data than geospatial, but a super useful set of tutorials.
+- [Unlocking the Depths](http://gg.gg/1az3jj).
+A useful tutorial for mapping bathymetry and calculating lake volume.
+May be behind a Medium pay wall.